What is LMI

 - Geophysical services (also known as seismic) include survey, permitting and reclamation, line construction, drilling and data acquisition

-- Pipeline: Mainline transmission for transporting daily crude oil and natural gas production in Canada
+- Pipeline sub-sector: Mainline transmission for transporting daily crude oil and natural gas production in Canada

 From time to time, we develop or partner with other organizations to provide a more robust LMI picture for an area.
 As an example, we have partnered with the Government of Alberta and the Construction Owner’s Association of Alberta to produce a labour demand outlook for the oil sands construction, operations and maintenance workforce.
 Through funding and support from industry and federal and provincial governments we also developed a comprehensive overview of workforce requirements in upstream, midstream, downstream and construction should some Liquefied Natural Gas (LNG) projects move forward.